unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-conversion-and-migration.md

     - Click **Update**.

 :::tip Why the temporary disk?
-The 1MB temporary disk forces Unraid to assign the primary disk as `hda` (IDE) instead of `vda` (VirtIO), allowing Windows to boot without VirtIO drivers initially.
+The 1MB temporary disk forces Unraid to assign the primary disk as `hda` (IDE) instead of `vda` (%%VirtIO|virtio%%), allowing Windows to boot without %%VirtIO|virtio%% drivers initially.
 This temporary disk will be removed after the driver installation.
 :::
 </details>